barbaraaboagye/My-MachineLearning-Journey/update.md

-- Aug 27 : Started with a Resume scanner project
+- Aug 27 : Started with a Resume scanner project - Data collection, Exploratory data analysis & Pre processing.
-- Aug 28 : Continued and watched some videos.
+- Aug 28 : Continued and watched some videos - Feature extraction & Training a classifier
 - Aug 29 : Still on it